Cramer's rule: Example 2: An Inconsistent System

+which are both undefined due to division by zero, however the non-zero numerators means the system has no solutions and is therefore inconsistent.

 For 3×3 or higher systems, the only thing one can say when the coefficient determinant equals zero is that if any of the numerator determinants are nonzero, then the system must be inconsistent.
 However, having all determinants zero does not imply that the system is indeterminate.
 A simple example where all determinants vanish (equal zero) but the system is still inconsistent is the 3×3 system x+y+z=1, x+y+z=2, x+y+z=3.